chrattar/car-training-scratch/README.md

 First I attempted to make this work with a png track and car diagram, but that was quickly scrapped.
 Next, we moved on to runnning this inside pygame,

+This has been a terrible event and it isn't working the way I expected it to.
+I am curious if I need to run it for far longer?